Sothatsit/CamoWorms/README.md

 ## Running

-This project can be run natively or inside docker for improved compatability.
+This project can be run natively or inside docker for improved compatibility.
-A jupytter notebook is also avaliable.
+A jupyter notebook is also available.

 ### In Docker

-The project can be run in docker to improve compatability and ease of deployment in cloud environments.
+The project can be run in docker to improve compatibility and ease of deployment in cloud environments.
 The docker start script is currently setup to run the swarm algorithm.

 The docker run script maps the progress frames generated into `./progress/<unix epoch at start>/`.